-Mixed feelings, a leader in quarantine mar UK ‘freedom day’
+Virus surge fears, UK leader’s quarantine, mar ‘Freedom Day’

 Prime Minister Boris Johnson, who has dialed down talk of freedom in recent weeks, urged the public to exercise “prudence and respect for other people and the risks that the disease continues to present.”

-In a reminder of how volatile the situation is, the prime minister was spending “freedom day” in quarantine.
+In a reminder of how volatile the situation is, the prime minister was spending “Freedom Day” in quarantine.
 Johnson and Treasury chief Rishi Sunak are both self-isolating for 10 days after contact with Health Secretary Sajid Javid, who tested positive for COVID-19 on Saturday.

+Johnson initially said he would take daily tests instead of self-isolating — an option not offered to most people — but U-turned amid widespread public outrage.

-They are among hundreds of thousands of Britons who have been told to quarantine because they have been near someone who tested positive.
+The prime minister is among hundreds of thousands of Britons who have been told to quarantine because they have been near someone who tested positive.
 The situation is causing staff shortages for businesses including restaurants, car manufacturers and public transport.

-Globally, the World Health Organization says cases and deaths are climbing after a period of decline, spurred by the more contagious delta variant first identified in India.
+Globally, the World Health Organization says cases and deaths are climbing after a period of decline, spurred by the delta variant.
 Like the U.K., Israel and the Netherlands both opened up widely after vaccinating most of their people, but had to reimpose some restrictions after new infection surges.
 The Dutch prime minister admitted that lifting restrictions too early “was a mistake.”

-In the U.S., many areas abandoned face coverings when the Centers for Disease Control and Prevention said fully vaccinated people don’t need to wear them in most settings.
-Some states and cities are trying to decide what to do as cases rise again.
+In the U.S., many areas abandoned face coverings when the Centers for Disease Control and Prevention said fully vaccinated people didn’t need to wear them in most settings.
+Some states and cities are now trying to decide what to do as cases rise again.

 British officials have repeatedly expressed confidence that the U.K.’s country’s vaccine rollout — 68.3% of adults, or just over half of the total population, has received two doses — will keep the threat to public health at bay.
 But leading international scientists described England’s “Freedom Day” as a threat to the whole world, and 1,200 scientists backed a letter to British medical journal The Lancet that criticized the Conservative government’s decision.